romth777/RoboND-DeepLearning-Project/writeup.md

 Fill out the TODO's in the project code in the code/model_training.ipynb file.
 Optimize your network and hyper-parameters.
 Train your network and achieve an accuracy of 40% (0.4) using the Intersection over Union IoU metric.
-Make a brief writeup report summarizing why you made the choices you did in building the network.
+Make a brief write-up report summarizing why you made the choices you did in building the network.
 ## Project Specification
-Rubric points for this project are explained [here](https://review.udacity.com/#!/rubrics/1155/view).
+[here](https://review.udacity.com/#!/rubrics/1155/view) are Rubric points for this project.

 ## writeup
 ### Model architecture